eenikov/Arduino-based-bi-copter-experiments/README.md

   * [MATLAB Support Package for Arduino](https://www.mathworks.com/hardware-support/arduino.html#matlab)

 ## Experiments with the physical hardware (based on Livescript and threee Simulink models operating the bi-Copter
-- Download PhysicalExperiments.zip file and launch XXX.
+- Download [BiCopterLive.zip](https://github.com/eenikov/BiCopter_SystemID_Project/blob/main/BiCopterLive.zip) file and launch BiCopterLive.mlx live script.
 Follow instructions with the script.
 Run section by section.

 ## Experiments with a Simmechanics Model (alternative to the physical experiment)
 - Download SimulationExperiments.zip file and launch XXX.
 Follow instructions with the Live Scropt.
 Run section by section.